xavibenjamin/brightlycolored.org/_posts/2018-12-03-ralph-breaks-the-internet.md

 - Vanellope's song brought a tear to my eye.
 - It's important to have a teaching moment in a movie aimed at kids, and this one definitely has it.

-If you haven't watched _Ralph Breaks the Internet_, or were planning on skipping it altogther, I wholeheartedly recommend it.
+If you haven't watched _Ralph Breaks the Internet_, or were planning on skipping it altogether, I wholeheartedly recommend it.
 No matter your age, I'm sure you'll enjoy it.